lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: For a 2×2 max pooling layer with stride 2, what is the reduction factor in spatial dimensions?**
+- A) 2× reduction in each dimension
+- B) 4× reduction in total area
+- C) Both A and B
+- D) No reduction

+**Answer:** C
+Rationale: A 2×2 max pooling with stride 2 reduces each spatial dimension by half (2× reduction), resulting in a 4× reduction in total area (1/2 × 1/2 = 1/4).

+---

 **Q: In the formula for CNN output size [(n_in + 2p - f)/s + 1], if you have a 32×32 input, 5×5 filter, stride 2, and padding 2, what is the output size?**
 - A) 14×14
 - B) 15×15